from typing import Tuple, Union

 the calculation of SHAP values.

-Number of background data samples used to estimate of SHAP values.
+Proportion of background data samples used to estimate of SHAP values.
 By

 default, the entire train dataset is used, but this option limits the